lealceldeiro/lealceldeiro.github.io/CONTRIBUTING.md

 IMPORTANT: Once an article is published, if it has received any interactions through the Disqus integration, the article file name must NOT be updated, so the comments, reactions, etc. are not lost.
 This is because we're using the file name as the thread id.

+### Images

+Images used to be displayed in the article thumbnail (`imageSrc`) should be:

+- located under articles{year}/images/{month}{image-name} (see current examples to get an idea in practice how it looks like)
+- _width_: 500px
+- _height_: 120px

+As a recommendation, this image generator could be used: https://deepai.org/machine-learning-model/old-style-generator or any of its alternatives in https://deepai.org/